- What is the Recovery Loan Scheme (RLS)?

 How many lenders are accredited for RLS, and how can I find them?

 The British Business Bank invited all lenders previously accredited under CBILS to apply to become accredited under the new Scheme.
+RLS is now closed to new applications from prospective lenders.

 I am not an existing customer of any of the participating lenders.
 Can I still apply?